caenrigen/LatexKit/README.md

 ## Useful resources
 * [Advanced Development Process with Apps Script]

+# To Do (ASAP):
+* Verify the Apps Script Project in the Google Cloud Platform to avoid the display of an “unverified app” warning to users.
+This is required because our project uses sensitive Google APIs.
+It's good that google is improving security but is going to be a bit of a headache for non-full-time developers like us :( Sorry for this guys.

 [Google Sheets Add-on Store]: https://chrome.google.com/webstore/detail/latexkit/piadpbgaacpbaicjilhfebbfgofomiic?utm_source=permalink
 [Facebook page]: https://www.facebook.com/latexkit/
 [gas]: https://www.npmjs.com/package/google-apps-script